Verrucaria aquatilis Mudd

 Distribution: N - Ven (Nascimbene & Nimis 2007, Thor & Nascimbene 2007, Nascimbene 2008, Nascimbene & al. 2008b, 2009), TAA (Nascimbene & al. 2007b).
 C - Sar (Nascimbene & al. 2023).
 S - Cal (Puntillo 1996).

-Description: Thallus crustose, episubstratic, 10-55 μm thick, black, blackish-green or brown-black when dry, black to green when wet, continuous or indistinctly and irregularly rimose, subgelatinous when wet, without a clear prothallus.
+Description: Thallus crustose, episubstratic, 10-55 μm thick, black, blackish-green or brown-black when dry, black to dark green when wet, continuous or indistinctly and irregularly rimose, subgelatinous when wet, without a clear prothallus.
 Cortex with a greenish brown to dull brown pigment; medulla white or patchily pigmented, without a black basal layer.
 Perithecia (0.1-)0.2-0.3 mm across, forming low conical-hemispherical projections, covered at least when young by a thalline layer, the ostiole inconspicuous.
-Involucrellum conical, 140-430 μm in diam., extending laterally within the thallus, often reaching to base-level, the pigment red-brown, K+ grey; exciple 80-130 x 80-150 μm, the wall colourless or very pale brown, except the part around the ostiole which is often dull blue-grey or blue-green; hamathecium of periphyses and periphysoids, interascal filaments absent; hymenial gel hemiamyloid, I+ red (I+ blue at very low concentrations of I), K/I+ blue.
+Involucrellum conical, 140-430 μm in diam., extending laterally within the thallus, often reaching to base-level, the pigment red-brown, K+ grey; exciple 80-130 x 80-150 μm, the wall colourless or very pale brown, except the part around the ostiole which is often dull blue-grey or blue-green; hamathecium of periphysoids, interascal filaments absent; hymenial gel hemiamyloid, I+ red (I+ blue at very low concentrations of I), K/I+ blue.
 Asci 8-spored, clavate, I-, fissitunicate, the wall thickened above, with an ocular chamber, dehiscent by extrusion of an endotunica to form a delicate rostrum, Verrucaria-type.
-Ascospores 1-celled, hyaline, broadly ellipsoid, (3.9-)6-9(-11) x (4-)5-7(-9.3) μm.
-Photobiont chlorococcoid, the cells irregularly dispersed or rarely arranged in vertical columns.
+Ascospores 1-celled, hyaline, broadly ellipsoid, (4-)6-9(-11) x (4-)5-7(-9.3) μm.
+Photobiont chlorococcoid (Dilabifilum), the cells irregularly dispersed or rarely arranged in vertical columns.
 Spot tests: K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

 Growth form: Crustose